X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA03imageposition.md

 # Specifying the position of an image on the screen

-Last chapter we rendered 2 full-screen images.
+In the last chapter we rendered 2 full-screen images.
 Obviously, to create a game we will also need to be able to render smaller images to the screen, at the position we define.
 That is what we’re going to do in this chapter.

 This chapter, we are going to render the carriages and cannons for our players.
 Before we move on to the drawing code, we should define some data about our players, such as their position, color and whether they’re still alive or not.
 To store all this data nicely together, we should create a struct, which is nothing more than a container able to store some data we define.